 Another flexibility consideration is the number of vehicles you’ll need to lease.

 For example, let’s say your business has to let go of five fleet drivers one year into a closed-end lease term.
 You'll still need to pay for the remaining two years on the vehicles’ leases, even if the vehicles themselves are no longer being used.
-If your organization is smaller, and you know you’ll always be in the 50 unit range, closed-end leases are likely the best choice for you.
+If your organization is smaller, and you know you’ll always be in the 50-unit range, closed-end leases are likely the best choice.

 In contrast, an open-end lease provides greater flexibility, allowing organizations to expand or contract their fleet as needs evolve.
 For example, after a 12-month open-end lease period ends, you can continue paying on a month-to-month basis until the book value is zero and your organization owns the vehicle.